5 Phone Survey Alternatives to Consider

-For this reason, our market research company is consistently recommending alternative research methods to phone surveys.
+For this reason, our market research company consistently recommends alternative research methods for phone surveys.

-While the use of phone surveys has dramatically changed, it also led to the increased use of other online market research methods!
+But there's good news.
+While the use of phone surveys has dramatically changed, it's also led to the increased use of other online market research methods!
 This includes online surveys, online interviews, in-home usage tests (IHUTs), and mobile ethnography research.

-Learn more about how each of these market research methods can be used in place of phone surveys.
-Plus, these alternatives may even be completed more quickly and less costly than phone surveys too!
-So it’s basically a win-win.
+We'll chat about each of these methods more in this blog post.
+Furthermore, these alternatives may even be completed more quickly and less costly than phone surveys.

 Alternative to Phone Surveys #1: Online Surveys

 Best practices for online surveys are to include up to 25 questions.
 It should take respondents roughly 5 minutes or less to complete.
-Additionally, our market research firm recommends offering an incentive or raffle for participating.
+Our market research firm recommends offering an incentive or raffle for participating.

 Rewards for participating in an online survey can vary.
 For example, our clients have offered respondents a chance to win one of five $50 gift cards or $5 Amazon gift cards for each respondent.